I’m fed up of all the bull being peddled about innovation.

 In fact, if your idea creates an allergic reaction amongst a few of the Leaderists, it’s a fair indication of a true innovation.@complexwales

 Innovations are the products of loosely coupled interactions within networks, not tightly coupled control within hierarchies.
 It’s why most innovations are brought to light by people who have just left a big organisation that wasn’t listening.
 You don’t need the bull pedlars to sell you innovation, you probably already got it.
 Just leave the meeting room full of curiosity and wander off for a while.
+It doesn’t really matter how many exec teams you send off around the world to look at splendid things or how much of other peoples innovations you squirt over your organisation like a deodorant.
+There is only one way to get more innovation and that is… to do it yourself.
+Be Innovative!

 There is a swathe of very old methods to create the space for innovative thinking and practice to emerge, but we’re not taught them in school.
 Don’t get me started on the university treadmills and the mediocrity obsessed business schools.
 They have a lot to answer for.
 Adopt, Adapt and Exapt are often confused, so the next time some shiny Innovatist whips out his zoomy presentation thingy, simply ask two questions: